 - Mints, power bars, bottled water and good candy help us get through long days at the show.

 If swag can double as a gift for kids, it makes it home — rubber duckies, stuffed animals, even caricatures.
-There is the risk these gifts will be lost in the chaos of kids’ rooms, but parents like the thoughtfulness of handy souvenirs.
+Parents like the thoughtfulness of handy souvenirs.

 Personal items we like: